Best Astrophotography Telescopes (2025)

 Great seeing conditions can help you take better images of all types of astrophotography projects, but it is particularly important when photographing planets up close.
 The best optics in the world can’t help you see through heavy atmospheric disturbance.

 Large aperture telescopes (8 inches or more) can be especially cruel when it comes to performance under less-than-ideal conditions.
-If you are used to capturing deep-sky objects using a compact, wide-field refractor at a “forgiving” image scale (like I was), you may be surprised at just how much poor seeing affects the quality of your image.
+If you are used to capturing deep-sky objects with a compact, wide-field refractor at a “forgiving” image scale (like I was), you may be surprised at how much poor seeing can degrade your image quality.

 The Celestron Edge HD 11 telescope on a Sky-Watcher EQ8-R Pro mount.

-All of my best planetary astrophotography images were captured using this telescope, with a high-frame-rate astronomy camera attached.
-Even though this telescope weighs nearly 30-pounds, it is still manageable for me to set up on a clear night, and pack away the next morning.
+All of my best planetary astrophotography images were captured with this telescope and a high-frame-rate astronomy camera attached.
+Even though this telescope weighs nearly 30 pounds, it is still manageable for me to set up on a clear night and pack it away the next morning.

 A capable computerized equatorial telescope mount is essential for planetary astrophotography.
-High magnification views and heavy telescopes mean that you will need to invest in a robust model with adequate payload capacity.
+High-magnification views and heavy telescopes require a robust model with adequate payload capacity.
 Telescope mounts in this range can be expensive, but under-mounting a large telescope is a disaster waiting to happen.

 Telescopes for Galaxy Photography